-What do the pro surfers like Kelly Slater, Rochelle Ballard and Gerry Lopez have in common?
+What do the pro surfers like Kelly Slater, Rochelle Ballard, and Gerry Lopez have in common?
 All of them have been practicing yoga for years.
-Not only did it help them to be successful in surfing, yoga also brought them further in their daily life.
+Not only did it help them to be successful in surfing, but yoga also brought them further in their daily life.

 What’s the connection between surfing and yoga?

-Yoga and surfing are the perfect combination.
-Yoga helps you develop your strength, flexibility and balance, which are all essential for surfing.
+Yoga and surfing are the perfect combinations.
+Yoga helps you develop your strength, flexibility, and balance, which are all essential for surfing.
 This is not all.
 The breathing technique helps you reduce stress, which can be of value when facing a large wave charging towards you.
-Physically yoga is a great way to keep your body in shape, prevent injuries, warm-up before jumping in the water or to stretch after a long surf session.
+Physically yoga is a great way to keep your body in shape, prevent injuries, warm up before jumping in the water, or stretch after a long surf session.

 5 reasons why surfers should practice yoga: